 Police snipers had taken up positions around the scene.

 Mendoza’s brother, Gregorio, told a local TV station that his brother was upset by his dismissal from the force.
+Local media said he had been sacked for reasons including extortion.

 “His problem was he was unjustly removed from service.
 There was no due process, no hearing, no complaint,” Gregorio said.